HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="What_languages_are_supported">What languages are supported?</span>

 Currently blurt.blog supports English, Spanish, Russian, French, Italian, Korean, Polish, and Chinese.
 There are also many communities using the platform that speak other languages.
-If you are interested in joining our translation team to add additional languages or help support the ones we have, please email us at translate@blurt.io.
+If you are interested in joining our translation team to add additional languages or help support the ones we have, please join our Discord server.

 <a href="#Table_of_Contents_Site_Navigation">^</a>